NicoSchmidtbauer/IME-Bridge-Powershell/README.md

 # IME Bridge Powershell
-A pure proof of concept to query some data via IME Bridge Assembly
+A small proof of concept to query the Intune Management Extension Service utilizing Powershell.
+This is really really basic.
+In the first iteration of the script it seems to me as gathering the installationstatus of apps works, as well as performing a sync / checkin, at least on device context level, not sure about user-context.